Fort Copacabana: History

-The fort also has two small retractable casements on the flanks, each of which held a 75 mm quick-firing gun with a 180° traverse and a range of 7 km.
+The fort also has two small retractable casements on the flanks, each holding a 75 mm quick-firing gun with a 180° traverse and a range of 7 km.
 Unlike the large Krupp guns, these 75 mm guns are no longer in place.
 The north casement is named "Antônio João" and the south casement is named "Ricardo Franco".

 On 5 July 1922, the fort was the centre point of the 18 of the Copacabana Fort revolt.
 It was the first revolt of the tenentista movement, in the context of the Brazilian Old Republic.
 The rebellious officers turned the fort's guns on Rio de Janeiro.
 To suppress the revolt, the government brought the battleships São Paulo and Minas Geraes.
 On 6 July São Paulo bombarded the fort, firing five salvos and obtaining at least two hits; the fort surrendered half an hour later.
 Minas Geraes did not fire.